ivykorah/Python_Learning/README.md

 This project was not without its challenges, but it provided good learning opportunities:

 - **Data Inconsistencies**: Handling missing or inconsistent data entries requires careful consideration and thorough data-cleaning techniques to ensure the integrity of the analysis.
 - **Complex Data Visualization**: Designing effective visual representations of complex datasets was challenging but critical for conveying insights clearly and compellingly.
+Thanks to Libraries such as Seaborn, this has become very easy to do.
 - **Balancing Breadth and Depth**: Deciding how deeply to dive into each analysis while maintaining a broad overview of the data landscape required constant balancing to ensure comprehensive coverage without getting lost in details.
+Scoping out a project from the onset is key!

 # Conclusion